talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 ## Quick Response

 > Environmental Ethics is complex and difficult.
-Even assuming we can reach agreement on the definition of pest it does not automatically follow that humans *ought* to control or eradicate this species.
+Even assuming we can reach agreement on the definition of pest it does not automatically follow that humans *ought* to control or eradicate any species.

 ## Detail - Analytic